linode/manager/TESTING.md

 yarn test --watch
 ```

-To Run a specific file or files in a directory:
+To run a specific file or files in a directory:

 ```
 yarn test myFile.test.tsx